 Building a Greener Illinois.
 Together.

 Many university employees want to set an example for students by taking environmental action at work, but they aren’t sure where to start.
-The Certified Green Office Program is designed to help you find simple, inexpensive actions you can take in your workspace.
+The Certified Green Office Program is designed to identify simple, inexpensive actions you can take in your workspace.

-In its first four years, more than 50 offices and over 1,000 staff and faculty joined the Certified Green Office Program.
-In the fifth year of the program, we invite you and your office to make a pledge to reduce your use of resources and improve overall sustainability in the day-to-day practices of your office.
 Small actions make a big difference when many take those small actions.
 The Illinois Climate Action Plan (iCAP) outlines campus plans to achieve carbon neutrality by 2050, and we believe everyone can play a part in achieving that goal through their day-to-day actions.
-With your help, we can reduce the environmental impacts of this campus and strengthen its position as a national leader in sustainability.
+With your help, we can reduce the environmental impact of this campus and strengthen its position as a national leader in sustainability.

 The University of Illinois has a rich and vibrant culture, with hundreds of Registered Student Organizations offering students a perfect fit for ways to get involved around campus, regardless of their background.
-New in 2018, RSOs can directly contribute to the sustainability of campus by joining the Certified Green RSO Program.
+Once launched, RSOs will be able to directly contribute to the sustainability of campus by joining the Certified Green RSO Program.

 A full website, featuring all the credits and tips on how to achieve them, will be available soon.
 In the meantime, interested student leaders can request to join the Student Sustainability Leadership Council (SSLC) by reaching out to Meredith Moore or Eric Green.
 View the SSLC Facebook page here >>>